Laura Kathleen Donavan

 Biography

-Donavan is a western surrealism painter.
-Born in 1967 in Cocoa, Florida she grew up in the midst of NASA’s exciting heyday and the beauty of central Florida’s flora and fauna.
-As a child she spent summers at her grandparents’ ranch in Colorado.
-These visits inspired a deep love for the mountains.
-While attending the University of South Florida she changed her career path from veterinary medicine to graphic design and illustrations.
-She later transferred to the Colorado Institute of Art in Denver.
-There she met her husband, Bill, and for thirty years they maintained a roster of both local and national clients; calling Jackson Hole, WY and N.W.
-Montana home.
-In 1999, they moved their studio to its final destination in Salida, Colorado.
+As a child, she spent summers at her grandparents’ ranch in Colorado, where she developed a lasting love for the mountains.
+While studying at the University of South Florida, she shifted her focus from veterinary medicine to graphic design and illustration, eventually transferring to the Colorado Institute of Art in Denver.
+There, she met her husband, Bill.
+Over three decades, they built a design studio serving both local and national clients, calling Jackson Hole, Wyoming, and northwest Montana home.

 Artwork to be Showcased